Ngoc-Cac/Ultimate-Tic-Tac-Toe/README.md

     </div>
 </details>

-2. If one player is able to make three in a row on a small board, a both player has filled the small board (a tie), the board is then no longer playable.
-When a player makes a move that send the next player to the aforementioned board, the next player can instead make a move in any other board.
+2. If one player is able to make three in a row on a small board or both player has filled the small board (a tie), that board is no longer playable.
+Whenever a player is sent to the aforementioned board, they can instead make a move in any other board.
 <details>
     <summary>
         <b>Illutstrative Example</b>